makbn/fdt_streamfork/Readme.md

 client.write(block);
 ```

-In the provided example 3 servers started and a client send a file with random fixed name len (16 char) to servers and servers save file on `file` folder under the classpath directory
+In the provided example 3 servers started and a client send a file with random fixed name len (16 char) to servers and servers save file on `files` folder under the classpath directory